FAQ

 The Measurement Guide is an analysis of the ODC principles and how they are assessed based on current open government data measurement tools – with a focus on commitments that can be measured, commitments that cannot be measured, and existing gaps (e.g. commitments that have not been measured).
 The Measurement Guide is made for governments, civil society, and researchers to understand how the ODC principles can be measured.
 It provides an analysis of the indicators, which includes comprehensive tables of global indicators (e.g. indicator tables) per each ODC principle.

-Stewards of the ODC are responsible for participating and collaborating in the development, launch, and implementation of the ODC and its supporting resources.
-In order to support widespread adoption and implementation of the ODC Principles and to develop or identify materials for inclusion in the ODC Resource Centre, there are two ODC Working Groups currently in place, each focusing on a particular aspect:
+In order to support widespread adoption and implementation of the ODC Principles and to develop or identify materials for inclusion in the ODC Resource Centre, there is only one ODC Working Group currently in place:

 If you represent a government, civil society organization, private sector or multilateral working on open data and wish to participate in the ODC’s working groups, please send an email to info@opendatacharter.net.